How to Help Employees Understand PTO Accrual and Battle Burnout

 PTO accrual policies vary by company and industry.
 While “use it or lose it” plans encourage people to take time away from work, others give employees the option to carry time off into the next year or even convert PTO into cash to cover expenses.

-Since 4 in 10 US workers don’t use all their time off, offering a PTO payout can help people maximize the benefit in their own way.
+Since almost a quarter (23%) of US workers don’t use their time off, offering a PTO payout can help people maximize the benefit in their own way.
 They can use the extra cash to pay off a loan, cover unexpected repairs, and enhance their nest egg for retirement.
+In this guide, we’ll talk through different annual leave accrual policies and discuss ways you can calculate PTO accrual yourself.

 PTO accrual, or earned PTO, is a type of paid leave policy where time off gradually increases relative to how much the employee works or how long they’ve been with the company.
-Whether it’s separate sick, vacation, and personal days or a more generalized PTO accrual plan, this system relies on diligent recordkeeping to run smoothly.
+Whether it’s separate sickness, vacation, and personal days or a more generalized leave accrual policy, this system relies on diligent recordkeeping to run smoothly.
 Common PTO rates include:

 - Hourly PTO accrual: Employees earn time off based on the number of hours they work.